bartificer/programming-by-stealth/docs/pbs69.md

 ![](../assets/pbs69/Screenshot-2019-01-14-at-00.10.14.png)

-Note that in order to get the Navbar to look good at all breakpoints I had to make a choice.
-At the medium breakpoint there was no enough room to contain everything in an expanded Navbar, so I had to choice to keep the Navbar collapsed for the medium breakpoint, or, to hide something.
-I chose to hide the tagline for just the medium breakpoint by giving it the additional classes `.d-md-none`, and `.d-lg-inline`.
+Note that, in order to get the Navbar to look good at all breakpoints, I had to make a choice.
+At the medium breakpoint there was not enough room to contain everything in an expanded Navbar.
+So I had to choose to keep the Navbar collapsed for the medium breakpoint, or to hide something.
+I chose to hide the tagline for just the medium breakpoint by giving it the additional classes `.d-md-none` and `.d-lg-inline`.

 ![](../assets/pbs69/Screenshot-2019-01-14-at-00.12.14.png)

 ### A Note on Positioning Navbars

-The sample Navbars in `pbs69a.html` all appear inline within the page, but on real-world websites they would usually be positioned at the top of the page using one of the [Bootstrap positioning utilities](https://getbootstrap.com/docs/4.2/utilities/position/), usually `.fixed-top` or `.sticky-top`.
+The sample Navbars in `pbs69a.html` all appear inline within the page, but on real world websites they would usually be positioned at the top of the page using one of the [Bootstrap positioning utilities](https://getbootstrap.com/docs/4.2/utilities/position/), usually `.fixed-top` or `.sticky-top`.

 ## A Challenge